liquicode/lib-server-kit/docs/guides/ServerStartup.md

 This folder contains all of your application's configuration files and any custom services.

 During the call to `NewServer`, the following initialization takes place:

+- Load the base modules and export their construction functions:
+	`Server.NewModule`, `Server.NewService`, and `Server.NewStorageService`

 - Load the `package.json` file residing at the given application path.
 	If this file does not exist, then an error is thrown.